pogonomyrmex661/pogonomyrmex661.github.io/_posts/2023-01-15-Aphid Mummy.md

 categories: [wasp]
 tags: [aphid, parasite, wasp, hymenoptera, insect]
 image: images/IMG_0683.jpg
-description: Here’s a photo of a a couple of Aphids on a Brittlebush leaf, taken in Tucson, Arizona, in March of 2004.
-The Aphid in the foreground is smaller, darker, and you can see that there’s a shed skin on the…
+description:
 ---
+Here's a photo of a a couple of Aphids on a Brittlebush leaf, taken in Tucson, Arizona, in March of 2004.
+The Aphid in the foreground is smaller, darker, and you can see that there's a shed skin on the leaf behind her.

 ![picture](images/IMG_0683.jpg)
 *Two Aphids on a Brittlebush leaf - Tucson, 2004.
 The light colored, larger, globose Aphid at the back is an "Aphid Mummy" - parasitized by a Braconid Wasp.
 Tucson, 2004.*

-Here's a photo of a a couple of Aphids on a Brittlebush leaf, taken in Tucson, Arizona, in March of 2004.
-The Aphid in the foreground is smaller, darker, and you can see that there's a shed skin on the leaf behind her.

 The interesting thing about this photo is the other Aphid, the large, round, light colored one.
 It's an "Aphid Mummy".
 A small Wasp laid an egg in this Aphid.
 The Wasp larva grew, eating the Aphid from the inside.
 Finally, the Aphid died, and the Wasp pupated inside the Aphid.